fabioz/u-msgpack_s-python/README.md

 check the docstrigs and __main__ of umsgpack_conn to see how to use the client/server.

 Note that umsgpack.py can be used standalone and umsgpack_conn.py just requires umsgpack.py.

+Changes from the original version:

+- The compatibility mode from u-msgpack-python has been removed.

+- Subclasses from raw types aren't accepted (the types must be a basic type such int, long, float, str, and not a subclass).

 ## License